 At the root of social anxiety is the fear of "the Reveal of some perceived fatal flaw,” says Hendriksen.

-Managing your social anxiety requires first figuring out what you consider your fatal flaw, what you fear will be revealed.
+Managing social anxiety requires first figuring out what you consider your fatal flaw, the one you fear will be revealed.
 I'd wager that the flaw you fear exposing is not a fraction as bad as you imagine it is, and that it's surely not fatal.

 2. Social anxiety tells you two big lies.

 “Social anxiety makes us think the worst-case scenario is definitely going to happen,” says Hendriksen.
-But that’s a lie.
-The reality is that worst-case scenarios don’t happen often, and that the world is generally benign.
+But that’s a lie: The reality is that worst-case scenarios don’t often happen, and that the world is generally benign.

 3. Your safety behaviors don’t work.

-What is visible, however, are our “safety behaviors—the things we do to artificially tamp down anxiety.
+What are visible, however, are our “safety behaviors — the things we do to artificially tamp down anxiety."
 Things like scrolling through our phones, staring at the floor, speaking very quietly.
-These things make us feel better, but they actually also make us look a little odd.
-“They’re the life preserver that actually holds you underwater.”
+These things make us feel better, but they actually also make us look a little odd: “They’re the life preserver that actually holds you underwater.”

-Forcing yourself to drop your safety behaviors—put away the phone, look up, join the group instead of hovering around the edges—will not only make you feel less anxious, but you’ll find people enjoy your company more.
+Forcing yourself to drop your safety behaviors — put away the phone, look up, and join the group instead of hovering around the edges — will not only make you feel less anxious, but you’ll also find people enjoy your company more.